The Nation’s Ari Melber has, according to his headline, “The Solution to Obama’s BP Press Problem.” Writes Melber:

 In other words, the solution to the White House’s press woes is pretty obvious: Stop complaining about the media you have, and start engaging the media you want.

-“The media [the White House] wants” are… which, exactly?Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+“The media [the White House] wants” are… which, exactly?Liz Cox Barrett is a writer at CJR.